retrophozeac/Disaster-Response-Coordination/memory-bank/activeContext.md

 ## Next Session Priorities

+1.  **Re-plan Frontend Development:** Create a new, detailed plan for the frontend implementation.
+2.  **Implement Frontend:** Begin implementation of the new frontend plan.
-1.  **Deployment:** Deploy the backend to Render and the frontend to Vercel.
+3.  **Deployment:** Prepare for deployment to Vercel and Render after the frontend is complete.
-2.  **Fix Updates Endpoint:** Debug and resolve the issues with the web scraping service.

 ## Success Metrics for Current Phase